-Just like any other European city, there are flights with regular and low-cost airlines like vueling, Ryanair, and Eurowings heading for Athens.
-Especially the national airline Aegean offers a quite good cost-service ratio – you even get a snack and check-in luggage is included.
+Just like any other European city, there are flights with regular and low-cost airlines like Vueling, Ryanair, and Eurowings heading for Athens.
+Especially the national airline Aegean offers a quite good cost-service ratio.
+You even get a snack and can check your luggage for free.

-Athens International Airport Eleftherios Venizelos is located 28 kilometers respectively 17 miles east of the city center and can be easily reached by subway line M3 – however, if your flight is very early or very late or on a holiday, check the frequency: I had a quite early flight and the trains went only every 30 minutes which is totally fine, but you have to be aware of that.
+Athens International Airport Eleftherios Venizelos is located 28 kilometers east of the city center.
+You can easily get there by subway line M3.
+However, if your flight is very early or very late or on a holiday, check the frequency.
+I had a quite early flight and the trains went only every 30 minutes which is totally fine, but you have to be aware of that.
 Also, remember that although you’re riding an almost regular metro, the ticket from and to the airport is 9 €uro.

-The main train station is about 5 minutes from the Syntagma square, but beware that the adjacent metro station is named Larissa.
+The main train station is about 5 minutes from the Syntagma square, the adjacent metro station is Larissa.
 It’s also at the Larissa bus station where you can board buses to neighboring European countries like Bulgaria, Serbia, or the Czech Republic.

 Greece has always been famous for shipbuilding and ports such as Piraeus and kisses that taste of the sea, salt, and tar – okay, the last is a quote from the German version of Never on Sunday.
 And Never on Sunday is a movie from 1960, starring Melina Mercouri, actress, singer, and subsequently Greek Minister of Culture and Sports.
 You can learn more about her at the Ghika Gallery that I’m introducing above.